 Don’t be ashamed of your emotions

-Grief isn't linear and some days can be better, or worse, than others.
-On a day like Father’s Day, when people will likely take to social media to show others how they’re celebrating, a whole range of feelings, which are totally normal, can come up for those who’ve been bereaved.
+Grief isn't linear, which means some days might feel better or worse than others.
+On a day like Father’s Day, where people will likely head to social media to show others how they’re celebrating, you may experience a whole range of emotions.

 During times of sadness and grief, it can be easy to focus on the negatives, regrets and “what ifs”.
-Although it may be difficult, it’s important to focus on the time you had with your dad and to remember how special that time was for both of you.
+Although it may be difficult, it’s important to try and focus on the time you had together, and to remember how special it was for both of you.

 Ignore that it’s Father’s Day

-If the day is too much of a struggle and you’re feeling too raw to be able to manage, it is perfectly OK to not engage and distract yourself.
+If the day is too much of a struggle and you don’t feel emotionally ready to acknowledge it, it is perfectly okay to distract yourself instead.

-Take the day off social media and do things that make you happy – maybe that’s baking, watching something on Netflix, going on a walk or simply having a lazy day.
+Take the day off social media and do things that make you feel happy - perhaps that’s watching something on Netflix, going out for a walk or simply having a lazy day.